Premiership of Keir Starmer: Israel-Palestine conflict

+As of late 2025, the UK continued to allow the sale of critical military hardware, most notably parts for F-35 fighter jets.
+Starmer's government faced persistent domestic pressure over its Middle East policy, characterized by The Gaza Tribunal and significant internal party dissent.
+The Guardian has described the tribunal as "a thorn in Keir Starmer's side as his party seeks to retain the backing of leftwing and Muslim voters at the next election."

 Agreement on the return of the Chagos Archipelago to Mauritius

 In May 2025, Starmer defended before the House of Commons the agreement to return the Chagos Archipelago to Mauritius, located in the British Indian Ocean Territory, which notably houses a British and American military base.